-In just three years, Shaky Knees Music Festival has become one of Atlanta’s most anticipated annual events, not to mention one of its most popular music festivals.
-The brainchild of music promoter Tim Sweetwood, who started the festival in 2013, this three-day festival has become the region’s go-to indie-rock music festival thanks to a jam-packed lineup of diverse acts featuring everything from fresh faces (think Viet Cong, Strand of Oaks and Speedy Ortiz) to chart-topping mainstays (the likes of The Strokes, Ryan Adams and The Lumineers).
+Since its inception in 2013, Shaky Knees Music Festival has become one of Atlanta’s most anticipated annual events, not to mention one of its most popular music festivals.
+The brainchild of music promoter Tim Sweetwood, this three-day festival has become the region’s go-to indie-rock music festival thanks to a jam-packed lineup of diverse acts featuring everything from fresh faces (think Tyler Childers, Strand of Oaks and Lucy Dacus) to chart-topping mainstays (the likes of Beck and Tame Impala).

 The Story Behind Shaky Knees

 At his core, Sweetwood is a self-proclaimed music dork—just see the My Morning Jacket album cover he has tattooed across his back for proof.
-After 10 years promoting shows for the Earl and similar venues in Atlanta, Sweetwood was primed to take the entrepreneurial leap into the festival world.
+After 10 years promoting shows for the Earl—one of the city's best spots for live music—and similar venues in Atlanta, Sweetwood was primed to take the entrepreneurial leap into the festival world.
 “It was valuable [experience] because of the relationships [I’d made] with agents, managers, even the bands themselves,” says Sweetwood, who admits he was friends with nearly 75 percent of the bands who performed the first year at Shaky Knees.

 After two successful years producing Shaky Knees, including growing attendance from just 9,000 in 2013 to an astonishing 66,000 in 2015, Sweetwood decided to expand his brand with the first Shaky Boots Festival in 2015.